AlexN0va/RoboArm/README.md

 # RoboArm

 ## Introduction
 Just when I was cleanign out some electrocnics I had, I realized that I had a pwm servo driver.
 I don't knwo where how it got in my electronics box, but with that my journey began on bulindg a robot arm with some servos and stepper motor.
 I've been wanting to create a robot arm for a long time,a dn thsi will be a ever gogin project, but we will begin with this v1 of RoboArm.
+I'm on my spring break right now and I should probably be studying for my midterms, but idk

 ## Materials
 - ESP32DevKitv1